 -Legal guardian that represents the bride (Wakeel)

--Written marriage contract (“Aqd-Nikah) signed by the bride and the groom and witnessed by two adults and sane witnesses
+-Written marriage contract (“Aqd-Nikah) signed by the bride and the groom and in addition witnessed by two adults and sane witnesses

--State-appointed Muslim judge (Qadi) or Ma’zoon (a responsible person officiating the marriage ceremony)
+-State-appointed Muslim judge (Qadi) and similarly Ma’zoon (a responsible person officiating the marriage ceremony)

 8. Duaa of marriage

-Abu Huraira reported that when someone was united in marriage, the prophet (pbuh) would say
+Abu Huraira reported that when someone was united in marriage and then the prophet (PBUH) would say

 Barak Allahu lakum wa barak ‘aleikum wa jama’ bainakuma fi khair.